Top Five Cybersecurity & Data Privacy Books Everyone Should Read

 This book is worth reading because:

-- your digital reputation is now just as important as your reputation in the physical world; the book provides the best tips and digital tools to control and improve your reputation on the web.
+- your digital reputation is now just as important as your reputation in the physical world; the book provides the best internet safety tips and digital tools to control and improve your reputation on the web.

 - you will learn how to protect your data online and what to do if you or your loved ones are victims of cyberbullying.